 Our NEOs generally participate in the broad-based employee benefits programs under the same terms and conditions as other associates.
-These benefit offerings include a medical plan with higher associate contributions for more highly compensated associates such that in 2017, NEOs paid in excess of 50% of the cost of the coverage, as compared with entry level associates who generally paid between 5% and 25% of the cost of their coverage.
-Other broad-based employee benefits include a dental and vision plan, disability benefits, wellness benefits, life and accidental death and dismemberment insurance, business travel accident insurance, the Anthem 401(k) (the "401(k) Plan"), adoption assistance benefits and paid time off for holidays, vacations, illnesses, bereavement leave, jury duty and military service.
-Although no longer offered to new associates, retiree health care benefits exist for associates who met age and service criteria at the time they were discontinued.
-A cash balance pension plan was also offered and has since been frozen to new participants.
-Both Mr. Gallina and Ms. McCarthy have vested benefits in the cash balance pension plan.
-Messrs.
-Swedish, Gallina and Griffin have vested retiree health care benefits.
+These benefit offerings include a medical plan with higher associate contributions for more highly compensated associates such that in 2018, NEOs paid in excess of 50% of the cost of the coverage, as compared with entry level associates who generally paid between 7% and 20% of the cost of their coverage.
+Other broad-based employee benefits include a dental and vision plan, disability benefits, wellness benefits, life and accidental death and dismemberment insurance, business travel accident insurance, the Anthem 401(k) Plan (the "401(k) Plan"), adoption assistance benefits and paid time off for holidays, vacations, illnesses, bereavement leave, jury duty and military service.
+Although no longer offered to new associates, company-subsidized retiree healthcare benefits exist for associates who met age and service criteria at the time they were discontinued.
+A cash balance pension plan was also offered and has been frozen to new participants since December 31, 2005 and to future accruals for all participants as of December 31, 2018.
+Both Mr. Gallina and Ms. McCarthy have vested benefits in the cash balance pension plan and have vested retiree healthcare benefits.